 Dry hair, split ends, frizzy tresses?
 If any or all of these sound familiar, you likely have some damaged locks.
 While the damage comes in varying degrees, it’s important to nip it in the bud before it splits further and further up the hair shaft, meaning most hairstylists would recommend scheduling a trim in the near future.
 However, if you’re looking to rehab your tresses without making a trip to the salon, we've got the scoop on the best serums, leave-in conditioners, and de-frizzers for you.

-Celebrity hairstylist and creative director of ATMA beauty Sheenon Olson and Aussie's celebrity hairstylist Laura Polko share their favorite at-home hair repair products.
+Celebrity hairstylist and creative director of ATMA Beauty Sheenon Olson and celebrity hairstylist Laura Polko share their favorite at-home hair repair products.
 And for good measure, we threw in a few of our faves, too.

-Extend the time until your next trip to the salon and turn your damaged strands into healthy tresses with intense moisturizing masks formulated with restorative natural oils, heat-protecting balms that won't weigh down even the finest of locks, and deep-conditioning shampoos formulated with shea butter to tame natural and curly tresses.
+Extend the time until your next trip to the salon and turn your damaged strands into healthy tresses with these hero products.

 This treatment is a lifesaver for damaged tresses.
 According to Olson, "It not only lowers the pH of the hair, which keeps the hair from losing moisture, but it also helps to repair the disulfide bonds in your hair."
 Translation: hydrated and stronger, more elastic tresses.